playdeezgames/splorr-ttrpg/src/Combat.md

 You fix it, duh.

-Broken things either require strength (Muscles), manual dexterity (Moves), or brain power (Mind) to repair.
+Broken things either require strength (Strength), manual dexterity (Dexterity), or brain power (Willpower) to repair.
 Usually there is a need for supplied to aid with this repair.
 You'll figure it out.

-If you don't have any of those things, you might try convincing a skilled laborer (with yer Moxie) to do it for you at a fair price.
+If you don't have any of those things, you might try convincing a skilled laborer (with yer Influence) to do it for you at a fair price.

 Or, you just get a new one.
 Maybe you can loot those orcs you killed for a new short sword....

+## Who goes first in combat?

+I don't know!
+Flip a coin or something!

+# An Example of Physical Combat

+Arlene the N00b (Strength: 4(no weapon), Dexterity 2(no armor), HP: 3)

+v.

+Booger the Goblin (Strength: 4(2 base + 2 for club(max damage 2)), Dexterity 3(no armor), HP: 1)

+Booger wins the coin flip, rolls 1 attack.

+## Round 1

+Booger's turn:
+Booger rolls 1 attack.
+Arlene rolls 0 defend.
+Arlene takes 1 HP damage.

+Arlene's turn:
+Arlene rolls 0 attack.

+## Round 2

+Booger's turn:
+Booger rolls 0 attack.

+Arlene's turn:
+Arlene rolls 0 attack.

+## Round 3

+Booger's turn:
+Booger rolls 1 attack.
+Arlene rolls 1 defend.
+No damage.

+Arlene's turn:
+Arlene rolls 1 attack.
+Booger rolls 0 defend.
+Booger takes 1 HP and is incapacitated.
+Arlene opts to finish the job.
+Booger is dead.

+## End Result

+RIP Booger, and Arlene has 2 HP left.